How to Create and Share a Payment Link

 Setting up your payment connection is easy, and the process is the same regardless of which platform you’re using.

-Step 2: Fill in all essential data in the payment link window.
+Fill in all essential data in the payment link window.
 The form will have vacant spaces for payment information, such as the recipient’s name, currency, and due amount.
-You can also create a payment link for your bank account, depending on your provider’s setup — the funds will be deposited directly once the customer pays.
+Funds will be deposited directly once the customer pays.

-Step 3: Add advanced information to your payment URL.
-You can, for example, specify whether you want your consumer to approve future payments or if they want automatic approval.
-You can also specify where clients should be redirected after they’ve clicked through to authorise payment.
+Add advanced information to your payment URL.
+You can specify whether you want your consumer to approve future payments or if they want automatic approval, and set redirect pages for after authorization.

 When Should You Use Payment Links?